Leadership

 Rajesh Ahluwalia, Task Liaison, Low-Temperature Electrolysis—Analysis

-Rajesh Ahluwalia is a Senior Engineer and a Section Manager at ANL, where he leads several projects on fuel cells for trucks, aviation, maritime, locomotives, and construction/mining.
+Rajesh Ahluwalia is a senior engineer and a section manager at ANL, where he leads several projects on fuel cells for trucks, aviation, maritime, locomotives, and construction/mining.
 He is also a principal investigator of several projects on on-board hydrogen storage for light- and heavy-duty applications, liquid carriers for steel and renewable energy, and liquid hydrogen storage and transport.

-Brandon Wood, Task Lead, High-Temperature Electrolysis—Modeling
+Brandon Wood, Task Liaison, High-Temperature Electrolysis—Modeling

 Brandon Wood is associate program lead for Hydrogen and Computational Energy Materials and deputy director of the Laboratory for Energy Applications for the Future at Lawrence Livermore National Laboratory.
 He coordinates crosscutting modeling and simulation activities for hydrogen production and hydrogen storage within DOE's HydroGEN and HyMARC consortia, as well as for high-temperature electrolyzer development within H2NEW.